ThreeMammals/Ocelot/docs/features/routing.rst

 The ReRoute above will only be matched when the host header value is somedomain.com.

-If you do not set UpstreamHost on a ReRoue then any host header can match it.
-This is basically a catch all and preservers existing functionality at the time of building the feature.
-This means that if you have two ReRoutes that are the same apart from the UpstreamHost where one is null and the other set.
-Ocelot will favour the one that has been set.
+If you do not set UpstreamHost on a ReRoute then any host header will match it.
+This means that if you have two ReRoutes that are the same, apart from the UpstreamHost, where one is null and the other set Ocelot will favour the one that has been set.

 This feature was requested as part of `Issue 216 <https://github.com/TomPallister/Ocelot/pull/216>`_ .

 Priority
 ^^^^^^^^

-In `Issue 270 <https://github.com/TomPallister/Ocelot/pull/270>`_ I finally decided to expose the ReRoute priority in ocelot.json.
-This means you can decide in what order you want your ReRoutes to match the Upstream HttpRequest.
+You can define the order you want your ReRoutes to match the Upstream HttpRequest by including a "Priority" property in ocelot.json

-In order to get this working add the following to a ReRoute in ocelot.json, 0 is just an example value here but will explain below.
+See `Issue 270 <https://github.com/TomPallister/Ocelot/pull/270>`_ for reference

 .. code-block:: json